Discrimination and Discriminatory Harassment

 Email: [email protected]

-1 Sex discrimination and sex-based harassment, including sexual misconduct, are defined and addressed in University Policy 05-001 Sexual Misconduct and Sex Discrimination.
-Sex discrimination includes discrimination based on sex, sex stereotypes, sex characteristics, sexual orientation, gender identity or expression, or pregnancy or related conditions.
+1 Sex Discrimination and sex-based harassment, including sexual misconduct, are defined and addressed in University Policy 05-001 Sexual Misconduct and Sex Discrimination.
+Sex Discrimination includes Discrimination based on sex, sex stereotypes, sex characteristics, sexual orientation, gender identity or expression, or pregnancy or related conditions.
 Sexual misconduct includes sexual harassment, non-consensual sexual contact, non-consensual sexual intercourse, intimate partner violence, stalking, and sexual exploitation.
-All complaints that include allegations of sexual/gender-based misconduct will be considered under Policy 05-001.
+All Reports that include allegations of sexual or gender-based misconduct will be considered under University Policy 05-001.

-2 The failure to provide reasonable accommodations required by law or university policy based on disability, pregnancy or related condition, or religious practice may constitute discrimination.
+3 The failure to provide reasonable accommodations required by law or university policy based on disability, pregnancy or related condition, or religious practice may constitute Discrimination.